abukhalil-LTUC-ASAC/201-reading-notes/HTML.md

 So what really happens when you click a link in your browser?
 Or what is even a [browser](https://www.mozilla.org/en-US/firefox/browsers/what-is-a-browser/)?
 I do recommend a detailed [video by Khan Academy](https://youtu.be/1K64fWX5z4U) that beautifully explains the whole process.
 [Basically this is how I would explain it]((https://wsvincent.com/what-happens-when-url/)):

-1.You enter a URL into a web browser
+1. You enter a URL into a web browser
-1.The browser looks up the [IP address](https://computer.howstuffworks.com/internet/basics/what-is-an-ip-address.htm) for the domain name via [DNS](https://www.cloudflare.com/learning/dns/what-is-dns/)
+2. The browser looks up the [IP address](https://computer.howstuffworks.com/internet/basics/what-is-an-ip-address.htm) for the domain name via [DNS](https://www.cloudflare.com/learning/dns/what-is-dns/)
-1.The browser sends a [HTTP](https://www.webopedia.com/TERM/H/HTTP.html) request to the server 1.The server sends back a HTTP response
+3. The browser sends a [HTTP](https://www.webopedia.com/TERM/H/HTTP.html) request to the server
+4. The server sends back a HTTP response
-1.The browser begins rendering the HTML
+5. The browser begins rendering the HTML
-1.The browser sends requests for additional objects embedded in HTML (images, css, JavaScript) and repeats steps 3-5.
+6. The browser sends requests for additional objects embedded in HTML (images, css, JavaScript) and repeats steps 3-5.
-1.Once the page is loaded, the browser sends further [async](https://stackify.com/when-to-use-asynchronous-programming) requests as needed.
+7. Once the page is loaded, the browser sends further [async](https://stackify.com/when-to-use-asynchronous-programming) requests as needed.

 And that is the whole process.
 I think<sub>*scratches head*</sub>.